What Is a Bus in Mixing?

 4. Balance with group faders first, then refine individual tracks.

-This structure keeps even a big session manageable, which is exactly what you want when you’re learning.
+This structure keeps even a big session manageable, and it pairs naturally with a tidy way to organise a DAW project — exactly what you want when you’re learning.
 For a wider walkthrough, see our beginner’s guide to mixing your first song.

 Frequently asked questions